leonardr/botfriend/README.md

 Once you have some credentials, open up your bot's `bot.yaml` file, add your credentials to the `publish` configuration setting.
-This will give your bot additional ways to publish its posts, rather than just writing them to a file.
+This will give your bot additional ways to publish its posts.

 Here's an example.
 This is what the configuration for Number Jokes would look like if it had Twitter and Mastodon connections set up, in